-For the analysis, special focus will be made on possible biases in the estimation of swept area.
-While it was hoped that video footage would shed some light as to the catchability of organisms encountering the trawl, we were unable to obtain suitable video footage during the study.
-While selectivity of organisms within the trawl may be affected by the accumulation of debris in snow crab survey tows, we will assume it to be similar between the two trawls at a given site, given that catches and sediment composition are very similar on the short spatial scales considered.
+For the analyses, special focus is made on possible biases inherent in the estimation of swept area.
+While it was hoped that video footage would enable investigations into the catchability of organisms encountering the trawl, we were unable to obtain suitable video footage during the study.
+While selectivity of organisms within the trawl may be affected by the accumulation of debris in snow crab survey tows, we assumed it to be similar between the two trawls at a given site due to similarities in catches and sediment composition overthe short spatial scales considered.

-To clarify the discussion, we first present the various phases and sequence of events of the trawling process during snow crab tows.
-During the first phase, the trawl is cast and then descends through the water column, with the vessel moving at moderate speed so as to expand the trawl net and separate the trawl doors.
-The winch is lets out a pre-determined length of warp cable, rounded to the nearest 25 fathoms which is closest to a target 3:1 ratio with the water depth at the fishing location.
+To clarify terminology used in the analyses, we first present the various phases and sequence of events of the trawling process during survey tows.
+During the first phase, the trawl is cast and descends through the water column, with the vessel moving at a moderate speed (i.e. 4-6 knots ???) so as to expand the trawl net and separate the trawl doors.
+The winches let out a pre-determined length of warp cable, rounded to the nearest 25 fathoms (1 fathom =1.8288 metres) corresponding to a target 3:1 ratio with the water depth at the fishing location.
 For depths exceeding 175 fathoms, a maximum warp length of 525-550 fathoms is used.
-The winches are then locked and the survey vessel slows near target trawling speed of 2 knots.
+After deploying the warp cables, the winches are locked and the vessel slows near a target trawling speed of 2 knots.
 The trawl continues to descend through the water column, generally approaching its maximum vertical speed in the minute prior to bottom contact.
 Bottom contact generally occurs after winches are locked, but this is not always the case.
-The trawl experiences two strong pulses of vertical deceleration: the first is when one or both trawl doors first touch down, followed by a second, stronger deceleration coincident with the contact of the footrope on the sea bottom.
-The trawl headline settles a further 1-1.5 meters as the doors and wings stabilize to their full expanded width during the first 20-30 seconds of trawling.
-At the five-minute mark, a stop signal is given for the vessel to slow down and the trawl winches to be activated.
-The trawl remains on the bottom for a short time afterwards before lifting off the bottom.
-Tows with major net damage on either survey vessel were rejected and moved to an alternate sampling station.
+The trawl experiences two strong pulses of vertical deceleration: the first occurs when one or both trawl doors first touch down, followed by a second, stronger deceleration coincident with the contact of the footrope on the sea bottom.
+The trawl headline settles a further 1-1.5 metres as the doors and wings stabilize to their full expanded width during the first 20-30 seconds of trawling.
+At the five-minute mark, a stop signal is given for the vessel to slow down and the trawl winches to be activated to retrieve the net.
+The trawl remains on the bottom for a short time after the winches are activated before lifting off the bottom.

-Based on the sequence of events described above, we divide the trawling process into the following events and phases:
+Based on the sequence of events described above, we divided the trawling process into the following events and phases:

-Descent phase: The period during which the trawl descends the water column, the terminal approach speed is mainly a function of the size and weight the trawl doors, local currents and the speed of the survey vessel.
+Descent phase: The period during which the trawl descends through the water column, the terminal approach speed is mainly a function of the size and weight the trawl doors, local water currents and the speed of the survey vessel.

 Touchdown time: The time at which the trawl initially touches the sea bottom.
 This is assumed to be the time at which active trawling begins.
 While the trawl doors are the first part of the trawl to touch the bottom, the operational definition used for our purposes is here defined as the first significant contact of the trawl footrope and the sea bottom.

 Trawl stop time: The time at which active trawling is assumed to end.
-This is usually equated with an on-board stop signal given by an on-board representative of DFO Science, whereupon the trawl winches are activated and the survey vessel generally slows down.
+This is usually equated with a stop signal given by an on-board representative of DFO Science, whereupon the trawl winches are activated and the survey vessel generally slows down.

 Active trawling phase: The period between the touchdown time and the trawl stop time.
-During this phase, the survey vessel is near its target fishing speed and actively pulling the trawl along the sea bottom.
+During this phase, the survey vessel is near its target tow speed and actively pulling the trawl along the sea bottom.